lubere/RevCurrencyExchange/README.md

 The basis for the Android application of currency converter, you only need to change the server from which you will receive exchange rates.

 <img src="/screenshot1.png" width="432" height="500" />

+You can download the .APK file from the root to check it on your device.